 How is this spinach getting creamy?

-Excellent question, thanks for asking!
+Excellent question!
+Thanks for asking!
 This family recipe was always made with milk.
-However, I see all kinds of recipes out there that use from milk to half and half, from cream cheese to parmesan, etc.
+However, I see all kinds of recipes out there that use milk, half and half, cream cheese, or parmesan.

 You can cook this spinach and add as many calories as you want by adding all kinds of ingredients, but if you want to make a more balanced side dish that is both humble and delicious, stick with milk or half and a half.